TriangleLeft/assert-dialog/README.md

 Before you start using it, you have to init it.
 Preferable place to do that, is your applicaion onCreate() method.

-First param - operation mode: debug or release.
+First param - operation mode

+AssertMode.DIALOG - shows modal dialog (current thread execution is paused), with two options: stop application, or continue execution.
+AssertMode.LOG - writes assert message with stacktrace to Log.wtf.
+AssertMode.THROW - throws AssertionException

 Second param - context to create dialog from.